Researcher: Monique Stone

 Between July and August of 1862, the men were once again stationed at Hall’s Hill Virginia.
 While encamped there, the men continued to march throughout the state of Virginia including the locations Williamsburg, Yorktown, Centreville, Falmouth, and Rappahannock Station.
 On August 30th the 18th Massachusetts marched to Bull Run and fought in the Second Battle of Bull Run.
 There, General Thomas J. Jackson of the Confederacy wanted to draw General John Pope’s troops into an army battle.
 Jackson ordered an attack on a column that was passing over the local turnpike.
 They fought at Brawner Farm for many hours and the fighting ended in a stalemate.
 On August 29th Pope attacked Jackson’s troops and resulted in many deaths.
 Eventually, the Union forces were diminished when after attacking Jackson’s troops; a flank of Confederate soldiers that Pope was unaware of attacked them.
 The Second Bull run resulted in Confederate victory and the loss of 22,180 men.

 The last battle Horace Pillsbury participated in was the battle of Gettysburg.
-During this battle, Robert E. Lee put his full strength against Union General George G. Meade’s army July 2nd and 3rd of 1863.
-July 2nd, Lee attempted defeat the Union by striking the left and right flank.
-This worked but Lee’s troops suffered severe casualties and were not able to continue defending themselves.
+During this battle, Robert E. Lee put his full strength against Union General George G. Meade’s army July 2 and 3 of 1863.
+On July 2, Lee attempted to defeat the Union by striking the left and right flank.
+This worked, but Lee’s troops suffered severe casualties and were not able to continue defending themselves.
 There were approximately 51,000 deaths at the battle of Gettysburg and it resulted in a Union victory.

 Even though minimal personal information is traceable about Horace W. Pillsbury, he was a strong man and a brave solider who served his country when it was most needed.
 His desire to unite the country and preserve the United States of America was greatly appreciated by the citizens of the country.
 On September 4, 1863 Pillsbury’s time in the war came to an end when he was discharged with battle wounds.
 Pillsbury was one of millions of men who fought in the Civil War.
 His services and duties are still greatly appreciated.
 His willingness to fight and defend his country prevailed his wish of good health and he was able to preserve and help re-unify the nation.